 Igshaan is keen to know what lessons we learn from the preparations for the IYC, especially how the ISC is formed and representation on different other committees.

 Harouna (translated by Serena) thanks for the information about all these events being organised, such as the GASL meeting and the IRC, but wonders how to include WCA in organising these events.
 WCA is marginalised and it is difficult to involve colleagues because of the language barrier.
 Also the world map of pastoralists made by LPP has not taken sufficient account of pastoralists in WCA, although this may be our fault.
-Could Zoom messages be sent to pastoralists in different languages?
+For information, the WCA RISG just subscribed for a Zoom license with simultaneous translated subtitles, for our next GCG meeting we can use that account so that people who are not comfortable with English can attend and have subtitles in their language.

 Hasrat agrees that each RISG could have a different logo.
 Also in the CAM region, it is difficult to involve pastoralists.
 Less than 5% of pastoralist groups in CAM are represented in the RISG; most groups are not connected with the IYRP.
 The RISG also does not have representation from all countries in the region: only Mongolia and Kyrgyzstan but not other countries like Turkmenistan and Uzbekistan.
 More efforts need to be made to bring them on board.
 Also in the South Asia RISG, groups in northern, western and eastern India are not represented, also not Pakistan and Afghanistan.
 In the Europe RISG, the groups from Eastern Europe are not well represented.
 Involving all pastoralist groups will be a huge task.
 It is up to the RISGs to mobilise them and link them with the IYRP.